EvanWhittaker97/EvanWhittaker/README.md

 **Project Scope:**

-The scope of the US Super Store Dashboard project was to showcase the power of Power BI.
-Using this intuitive tool, I created a dashboard to monitor sales metrics.
+The scope of the US Super Store Dashboard project was to highlight the capabilities of Power BI.
+By harnessing this powerful, user-friendly tool, a dashboard was developed to effectively monitor sales metrics.

-The first sheet in the dashbaord highlights current metrics.
-For example, some relevant metrics visualized are: Monthly Profit YoY, Monthly Sales and Payment Methods Used.
-Furthermore, it showcases an interative map with scaled bubble sizes to demonstrate sales by the specified state.
-When hovering over the specific bubble, it will show the state name, total sales and total profit.
+The first sheet of the dashboard emphasizes current metrics.
+It visualizes crucial figures such as Year-over-Year (YoY) Monthly Profit, Monthly Sales, and the distribution of Payment Methods.
+Moreover, it includes an interactive map with proportionally sized bubbles, displaying sales by each state.
+Hovering over any particular bubble reveals the name of the state, alongside the total sales and profit figures.

-The second sheet focuses on using the powerful built-in forecasting functions of Power BI.
-In both of the line charts on this sheet, there is a forecast for the upcoming 30 days of sales.
-Furthermore, there are sliders on each line chart to allow the end-user the ability to focus on specific date ranges if further analyses is neccessary.
+The second sheet leverages the robust forecasting capabilities inherent to Power BI.
+This sheet features two line charts, each projecting a forecast for the next 30 days of sales.
+To enable precise analysis, sliders have been incorporated with each line chart.
+This feature allows end-users to narrow their focus to specific date ranges, as and when further analysis is required.

 Dashboards: